 The Journal of Statistical Software has chosen to apply the Creative Commons Attribution License to all articles we publish in this journal.
 Under the CCAL, authors retain ownership of the copyright for their article, but authors allow anyone to download, reuse, reprint, modify, distribute, and/or copy articles in Journal of Statistical Software, so long as the original authors and source are credited.
 This broad license was developed to facilitate open access to, and free use of, original works of all types.
 Applying this standard license to your work will ensure your right to make your work freely and openly available.
-Code distributed with JSS articles uses the GNU GPL-2 license.
-Submitted software packages must use this as (one of) their license(s).
+Code distributed with JSS articles uses the GNU General Public License (version 2 or version 3).
+Submitted software packages must use at least one of these as one of their license(s).

 JSS will be free, in the sense that there is no charge for submission and no charge for subscription.
 Actually, there is no subscription.
 Everybody is free to download code and papers and to print or otherwise distribute them.

 All submissions are electronic.
-Submissions should go to email@example.com.
+Submissions should go to firstname.lastname@example.org and provide attachments or links to the following: (1) PDF manuscript in JSS style, (2) source code for the software, (3) replication materials for all results from the manuscript.
+Also the license(s) of the software should be clearly indicated (and need to include the GPL-2 for publication in JSS).
 Acknowledgments of receipt, and a JSS submission number, will be emailed to the corresponding author within two weeks.
-If you do not receive such an acknowledgment, contact firstname.lastname@example.org.
+If you do not receive such an acknowledgment, contact email@example.com.
 Use the JSS submission number for all other correspondence with the editor.